kenneth-wanjiru/Power-BI/README.md

 ### Project Overview

-This project provides in-depth insights into the sales performance of AWESOME CHOCOLATES.
+This project provides in-depth insights into the sales performance of Awesome Chocolates.
 By analyzing key aspects of the sales data, we uncover trends and patterns that offer a clearer understanding of the company’s performance.

 ### Data Source